 These crowns have a metal frame and a ceramic lining on the surface.
 With the ceramic the anatomical effect is being created.
 These crowns are inexpensive and still they allow a very good stability and aesthetics.
 Both function and look are very good therefore it is the most chosen crown type.
-Much is depending on the ceramic master in the dental lab applying the ceramic lining as he/she will determine the final look and if the work is being done thoroughly the result can be a full anatomic tooth looking exactly like a natural tooth.
-Also the material used is of high importance therefore always make sure the best material is used for your dental work.

 This metal-free crown type is being pressed of a ceramic block therefore it’s often called pressed-ceramic crown.
 E.Max crowns are very resistant and look just like natural teeth, are usually used in front region where the aesthetics has a major role.

 The creation of a new dental crown takes between 5 and 10 working days depending on the number and includes the following steps:

 - Drawing up the treatment plan based on X-ray and physical check-up.

 - Preparation of the tooth and application of short-term temporary crown.

 - Different probes in all the creation stages of the crown checking shape, fitting, color, etc.

 - Finalization of the dental crown either cemented or screwed depending on the anatomic situation.

 A well-crafted, high-quality dental crown produced by Evergreen Dental’s dental laboratory is expected to endure for a minimum of 20 years.
 However, much depends on the patient’s behavior and how effectively they manage their new teeth.
 Longevity is contingent upon maintaining good oral hygiene practices and undergoing annual check-ups, including professional teeth cleaning.